MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 Additionally, the Azure services you can deploy in each region differ depending on various factors.
 For more information, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).

-Each region has a maximum capacity.
+Azure is a massively scalable platform, but each region has a maximum capacity.
 A region's maximum capacity might affect which types of subscriptions can deploy what types of services and under what circumstances.
 Regional capacity is different from a subscription quota.
 If you're planning a deployment or migration to Azure, it's a good idea to speak with your local Azure field team or your Azure account manager to confirm that you can deploy at the scale you need.

 Some regions are reserved for customers who need in-country disaster recovery.
 To request access to reserved access regions, [create a new support request](/troubleshoot/azure/general/region-access-request-process#reserved-access-regions).